Flooristics, LLC

 What is Hydrostatic Pressure?

-August 25, 2017 by Flooristics staff Leave a Comment
+August 25, 2017 by Flooristics staff 1 Comment

 Share Button

 When working with concrete, hydrostatic pressure plays a big role.
-But what is it and why is it so important to factor in?
+But what is it, and why is it so important to factor in?

 Hydrostatic pressure (water=hydro, static=resting) is the level of pressure that standing water creates.
 This pressure can press onto the walls of its container, whatever that may be.
 Concrete, although it seems very solid when dry, is susceptible to moisture and acts as a “container” of sorts.
-When moisture in the form of water vapor is present in concrete, a pressure can build up and affect the integrity of the concrete.
+When moisture in the form of water vapor is present in concrete, pressure can build up and affect the integrity of the concrete.

-Flooring experts must always consider hydrostatic pressure when working with concrete, whether its on grade, above grade or below grade.
+Flooring experts must always consider hydrostatic pressure when working with concrete, whether it’s on grade, above grade, or below grade.

 Filed Under: Hardwood and Laminate, Resilient, Tile and Stone Tagged With: concrete hydrostatic pressure, hydrostatic, hydrostatic pressure, pressure in concrete